Ways to Deal With Feeling Overwhelmed

 The Beauty of Small Meetings

-This week’s challenge comes from an interview I read in The New York Times business section with Paul English, the co-founder and chief technology officer at Kayak.
-Conducted by Adam Bryant, the interview, titled “Ten People in a Meeting Is About Seven Too Many,” reveals why English believes that any more than three people in a meeting actually stifles creativity rather than enhances it.
+I read and interview in The New York Times business section with Paul English, the co-founder and chief technology officer at Kayak.
+It was conducted by Adam Bryant, the interview, titled “Ten People in a Meeting Is About Seven Too Many,” reveals why English believes that any more than three people in a meeting actually stifles creativity rather than enhances it.

 Here are a couple excerpts from the interview that stood out to me: